-The medicinal uses of rose hips in traditional folk medications is well known and documented.
-During World War II, Britain could not import citrus fruits, so the government encouraged the gathering up of the dog rose hips as a source of Vitamin C, thus used to treat vitamin C deficiency.
+The medicinal uses of rose hips in traditional folk medications are well known and documented.
+During World War II, Britain could not import citrus fruits, so the government encouraged the gathering up of the dog rose hips as a source of Vitamin C, thus, used to treat vitamin C deficiency.
 The rose hips are currently used in medications as a diuretic and a laxative.
-They are used to treat kidney and lower urinary tract disorders as well as arthritis, gout and common colds and their associated fevers.
+They are used to treat kidney and lower urinary tract disorders as well as arthritis, gout, and common colds and their associated fevers.

 Dog Rose Information

 So where do dog roses grow?
 Dog rose plants can be found growing on the east coast of North America, from Quebec, Canada to North Carolina (USA), and west to Kansas (USA), as well as from British Columbia, Canada to California and east to Utah (USA).
 Again, the dog rose is considered extremely invasive and very hard to control once it gets established.
 The blooms and foliage are very attractive as well as the deep red to orange rose hips.